abaiju15/git-ssh-with-vault/README.md

 # Easy SSH with Hashicorp Vault on AWS

 Combining secrets and identity management to seamlessly provide role-based access to developers in an organization using [Vault](https://vaultproject.io/).
-The sourcecode will help with setting up infrastucture on the AWS cloud using Terraform.
+The sourcecode will help with setting up infrastucture on the AWS network using [Terraform](https://terraform.io/).

 Vault will securely help store/generate ephemeral secrets to access various resources within the AWS cloud.
 The role-based access will be provided to users belonging to particular teams within an organization in GitHub.